MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/introduction-to-xamarin-forms.md

 Xamarin.Forms provides support for modal pages.
 A modal page encourages users to complete a self-contained task that cannot be navigated away from until the task is completed or cancelled.

-A modal page can be any of the [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) types supported by Xamarin.Forms.
+A modal page can be any of the [`Page`](xref:Xamarin.Forms.Page) types supported by Xamarin.Forms.
 To display a modal page the application will push it onto the navigation stack, where it will become the active page.
 To return to the previous page the application will pop the current page from the navigation stack, and the new topmost page becomes the active page.

-Modal navigation methods are exposed by the [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property on any [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) derived types.
-The [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property also exposes a [`ModalStack`](https://developer.xamarin.com/api/property/Xamarin.Forms.INavigation.ModalStack/) property from which the modal pages in the navigation stack can be obtained.
+Modal navigation methods are exposed by the [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property on any [`Page`](xref:Xamarin.Forms.Page) derived types.
+The [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property also exposes a [`ModalStack`](xref:Xamarin.Forms.INavigation.ModalStack) property from which the modal pages in the navigation stack can be obtained.
 However, there is no concept of performing modal stack manipulation, or popping to the root page in modal navigation.
 This is because these operations are not universally supported on the underlying platforms.

 > [!NOTE]
-> A [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) instance is not required for performing modal page navigation.
+> A [`NavigationPage`](xref:Xamarin.Forms.NavigationPage) instance is not required for performing modal page navigation.

-To modally navigate to the `LoginPage` it is necessary to invoke the [`PushModalAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.PushModalAsync(Xamarin.Forms.Page)/) method on the [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property of the current page, as demonstrated in the following code example:
+To modally navigate to the `LoginPage` it is necessary to invoke the [`PushModalAsync`](xref:Xamarin.Forms.INavigation.PushModalAsync*) method on the [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property of the current page, as demonstrated in the following code example:

 ```csharp
 await Navigation.PushModalAsync(new LoginPage());